Rise and fall, and slow rise again, of operator entanglement under dephasing

 Here, we decompose $\hat \rho$ into a canonical MPO form~\cite{zwolak2004mixed}, which is formally achieved by an iterative application of the Schmidt decomposition from Eq.~\eqref{eq:bipart}, until each spin $n$ is described by a matrix of unique local operators $\hat \gamma_{a_n,a_{n+1}}^{[n]}$, i.e.~$\hat \rho = \sum_{\{a_n\}} \prod_n \lambda_{a_n} \hat \gamma_{a_n,a_{n+1}}^{[n]}$.
 By choosing local basis operators, $\hat e_{i_n}$, for the density matrix of spin $n$, we can then decompose:

 where $\Gamma^{[n]}$ are three-dimensional tensors and $\lambda^{[n]}$ the Schmidt vectors.
 Tensors are truncated at a maximum MPO bond dimension $\chi$.
-All results shown are numerically converged in $\chi$ (see Appendix~\ref{sec:section_method_mpo}).
+All results shown are numerically converged in $\chi$~(see Appendix).
 For $\hat e_i$ we choose local eigenoperators for the multiplication with $\hat \sigma^z$ from the left and right, to take advantage of the magnetization conservation (see below).
 Both the initial state and the Hamiltonian are invariant under translation by two lattice sites.
-As a consequence, in Eq.~\eqref{eq:mpo-G} one has $\Gamma^{[n+2]} = \Gamma^{[n]}$ and $\lambda^{[n+2]} = \lambda^{[n]}$~\cite{vidal2007classical,orus2008infinite}.
-Then, only two $\Gamma$ and $\lambda$ tensors are needed, and the time evolution can be computed using an iTEBD algorithm~\cite{vidal2007classical}.
-Importantly, since the dynamics is non-unitary, a na\"ive implementation of this algorithm destroys the orthogonality of the decomposition, such that with time, the $\lambda$s do not correspond to orthogonal Schmidt bases anymore.
+As a consequence, in Eq.~\eqref{eq:mpo-G} one has $\Gamma^{[n+2]} = \Gamma^{[n]}$ and $\lambda^{[n+2]} = \lambda^{[n]}$~\cite{vidal2007classical,orus2008infinite}, and only two $\Gamma$ and $\lambda$ tensors are needed to encode a density matrix.
+The time evolution is then computed with a fourth order Trotter decomposition of the matrix exponential of the Liouvillian $\exp(\mathcal L \Delta t)$~\cite{zwolak2004mixed,orus2008infinite,Sornborger_Higher_1999}.
+Importantly, since the dynamics is non-unitary, a na\"ive implementation of this algorithm destroys the orthogonality of the decomposition in Eq.~\eqref{eq:mpo-G}, such that with time, the $\lambda$s do not correspond to orthogonal Schmidt bases anymore.
 We fix this by re-orthogonalizing the tensors after updates~\cite{orus2008infinite}.

 When considering the XXZ model, the total magnetization $\hat S^z = \sum_n \hat \sigma_n^z$ is conserved.
 This means that $\hat \rho$ stays an eigenoperator of $\hat S^z$ in the sense that $\hat S^z \hat \rho(t) = M \hat \rho(t)$ at all times (for the N\'eel state, $M=0$).
 Note that alternatively, one could also define a condition for multiplication from the right.
 Due to magnetization preservation, the $\hat\tau_a^{\scriptscriptstyle[R]}$ matrices in Eq.~\eqref{eq:bipart} can be chosen to be eigenoperators of the `right-half magnetization' of the chain, $\hat S^z_R\equiv \sum_{n>0} \hat \sigma_n^z$ (w.l.o.g.~we define the right half as $n>0$), $\hat S^z_R\hat\tau_a^{\scriptscriptstyle[R]}= M_R \hat \tau_a^{\scriptscriptstyle[R]}$.
 Similarly, one can choose $\hat\tau_a^{\scriptscriptstyle[L]}$ to be eigenoperators of $\hat S^z_L \equiv \sum_{n\leq 0} \hat \sigma_n^z$ with $M_L=-M_R$.
 This means that the index $a$ in~Eq.~\eqref{eq:bipart} becomes a composite index $a\to (M_R,a')$, where $a'$ distinguishes the Schmidt coefficients corresponding to the same $M_R$: